weltyj/SkyFill/README.md

 Because of artifacts created in jpeg compression, there is no attempt to provide I/O for jpeg files

-Having the corresponding .pto for the project is *extremely* helpful as skyfill is able to parse the .pto file for relavent information (FOV) to help predict the sky image needed to blend with the stitched image coming from Hugin
+Having the corresponding .pto for the project is *extremely* helpful as skyfill is able to parse the .pto file for relevant information (FOV) to help predict the sky image needed to blend with the stitched image coming from Hugin

 *************************************************************************